 forget about them.
 You bury them in the back corner, put some more boxes on top with more things on top of them,… Just so you can work your way – out, — -to the front door.

 Do like everybody else, close the door and forget about it until the “Canadian Pickers” show up at your door Eh!

 Your beautiful brand new car you just bought at the Toronto Car Show, sits outside in the weather, (because your garage is too full off)?

 So, as this post is about all the treasure to be found in everyone’s back yard, one day, you will see me sitting there, on a go-train going somewhere with my nose to the window, and my GPS locked and loaded.
 Bring on those treasures!

-All the stories you hear are true, there is gold and treasures to be found in abandoned barns, garages, storage sheds, and anyplace people can hide things to then forget about them.
+All the stories you hear are true, there are gold and treasures to be found in abandoned barns, garages, storage sheds, and anyplace people can hide things to then forget about them.
 We are all by nature hoarders, SO, just let me loose.
 Check out this link to a Harley Davidson I just found, a garage find and not a “BARN FIND” … same but different

-∞ ∞ Check out my new post on Wednesday “#1 On My List Of Hoarders Could Be Farmers“, maybe that’s where the term comes from, BARN FIND, or maybe it’s just a good place to buy unusual thing.
+Check out my new post on Wednesday “#1 On My List Of Hoarders Could Be Farmers“, maybe that’s where the term comes from, BARN FIND, or maybe it’s just a good place to buy an unusual thing.